Postgraduate course information

 Subject exemptions are granted on the basis of the successful completion of equivalent subjects from recent postgraduate studies.
 UTS: Health may also grant credit by substitution.
 This involves students being able to substitute a prescribed subject where they can demonstrate that they have undertaken an equivalent subject at either postgraduate or, in exceptional circumstances, undergraduate level.

-Students should lodge an application for credit recognition and include a formal transcript verifying academic results and a description of the subject for which they are claiming equivalence.
+Students should lodge an application for recognition of prior learning and include a formal transcript verifying academic results and a description of the subject for which they are claiming equivalence.

 For detailed information: